artsy/artsy.github.io/source/_posts/2015-08-01-open-sourcing-energy.markdown

 Energy, however, requires you have a Artsy partner account.
 So opening it up would mean that an OSS developer hits the login screen and is stuck.
 In developing this app, I've slowly been creating my own partner gallery account based on my paintings and photography.
 So now when you set up the app to be ran as an OSS app, it will pre-load a known database of artworks and metadata from my test gallery.

+{% expanded_img /images/2015-08-01-open-sourcing-energy/ios-sim.png %}

 Its easy to imagine that open sourcing something is an end-point, but from our perspective it is a journey.
 We want to make sure that anyone can download this app, learn how and why it's structured and then run through the app with a debugger to get a deeper sense of how everything connects.
 Just releasing the code would have been underwhelming.
 Instead we're aiming high.

 I think that there is no higher compliment to your team, and your code than opening it to the public.

-You should open source your app.
+You should Open Source your app.